geelabalakrishna/kubernetes/ClusterSetup/Kubernetes_Cluster_Kubeadm.md

 ---
-# kubernetes Cluster Setup using Kubeadm
+# kubernetes Cluster-1.27 Setup using Kubeadm
 ---
   we will setup K8s Cluster on AWS using Ubuntu Instances
  - Refer https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/
+ - here version
+    - Ubuntu:
+    - kubernetes Cluster: 1.27
+    -

 To install Kubernetes using kubeadm on Ubuntu, we need to follow a series of steps.
 Here's a step-by-step guide for Kubernetes installation on Ubuntu using kubeadm